TheDragonCode/sitemap/README.md

  * **route_parameters** - the parameters to be passed to the URL generation method, where:
     * the key is the parameter name for the routing;
     * the value is the name of the column in the database to substitute the value.
  * **lastmod** - is the name of the column containing the record date.
 In case of absence, the current date is used.
+If the model does not need to take into account the time field, set the parameter `lastmod` to `false`.
  * **frequency** - is the value of the refresh rate of the content.
 This is necessary for some search robots.
  * **priority** - is the priority of the reference for model records.